Tuition Waivers (Non-Military)

 Special Risk Dependents

 A person who lacks a fixed, regular, and adequate nighttime residence, excluding university housing, or whose primary nighttime residence is a public or private shelter designed to provide a temporary residence for individuals intended to be institutionalized, or a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings is eligible for a waiver of tuition and associated fees.
 Students requesting this waiver are required to provide proof of homelessness (affidavit from a homeless shelter, for example).
-Submit the completed Homeless Waiver and documents to the Cashier's Office.
+Submit the completed Homeless Waiver, Affidavit of Homeless Status, and other supporting documents to the Cashier's Office.

 Dual Enrolled or Early Admitted Students